 3) Use your data, and look to other sites to kickstart ideas.

 What works for one site doesn’t always work for another, but, there are some rules of thumb that give you some guidance on where to start.
 For example, usually you want a prominent CTA, or a compelling image.
 You should look around at your competitors’ sites, and any other websites you like.
 What features are they using that you’re not?
 What do you dislike about their site that you’d like to be avoid?
-You can’t really know what will work or not until you test, but this is one of the best ways to get ideas.
+You can’t really know what will work or not until you A/B test, but this is one of the best ways to get ideas.

 Put it all together and prioritize

 This process is all about generating concrete ideas that you can then prioritize.
 Going through this kind of site analysis is the first step to optimization.
 Don’t forget to go through this process across all domains and all media.
-You’ll have different optimization ideas for your mobile site versus your desktop site, etc. Most importantly, you can test any idea, and you should.
+You’ll have different optimization ideas for your mobile site versus your desktop site, etc. Most importantly, you can A/B test any idea, and you should.
 Sometimes the results are surprising.